Kernel - Processes and threads

 Modern processors execute instructions using several execution modes.
 Execution modes allow separating sensitive software parts (e.g. operating system kernel or machine emulation layer) from other software components.
 When processor enters into the particular mode only hardware resources (i.e. I/O space, memory segments) and processor programming model specific for this mode can be used.

 There are three commonly used and widely known processor execution modes – kernel mode (supervisor mode), user mode (application mode) and machine mode (machine emulation mode).

 The first of them is devoted for the operating system kernel execution, provides practically unlimited access to the hardware resources and privileged processor instructions can be used.

-The machine mode (e.g. SMM on IA32 or Machine Mode on RISC-V) is used "below" the operating system It is used for hardware virtualization when some hardware resources are required and are not implemented in the hardware or it is used for processor initialization.
-The existence of this mode should be especially considered when the software with the real-time constraints is executed, because the hardware virtualization (code execution in the machine emulation mode) can be the source of unexpected answer time jitter.
-This mode allows usually for higher privileges than supervisor mode and is usually hidden from the operating system.
+The machine mode (e.g. SMM on IA32 or Machine Mode on RISC-V) is used "below" the operating system.
+It is used for hardware virtualization when some hardware resources are required and are not implemented in the hardware, or it is used for processor initialization.
+The existence of this mode should be especially considered when the software with the real-time constraints is executed, because the hardware virtualization (code execution in the machine emulation mode) can be the source of unexpected program execution jitter.
+This mode usually allows for higher privileges than supervisor mode and is usually hidden from the operating system.